-Helpful Hint Before attempting this step it helps to open the doors of the tent.
+HELPFUL HINT Helpful Hint Before attempting this step it helps to open the doors of the tent.
 This allows for the air to enter into the tent as you raise it.

-Step 6 Standing up the tent

-Select one of the six steel wall poles, insert an end of the pole into the remaining opening of the 2-way hub and insert the opposite end of the pole onto the corresponding Pin and Ring assembly at the base of the tent, the correct pin is not directly below, the steel wall poles sit inclined along the side wall at approximately 45 degrees, as indicated in Figure 9.
-Repeat this process for the remaining five steel wall poles.
+Step 6 Standing up the tent Select one of the eight steel wall poles, insert an end of the pole into the remaining opening of the 2-way hub and insert the opposite end of the pole onto the corresponding Pin and Ring assembly at the base of the tent, the correct pin is directly below, as indicated in figure 2.
+Repeat this process for the remaining seven steel wall poles.
 The tent will to stand up during this process.
-Connect the J-Hooks attached to the inner tent onto the poles, as indicated in Figure 5.
+Connect the J-Hooks attached to the inner tent onto the poles, see figure 5.
 Peg out all remaining peg points around base of tent.

+Figure 5

 Step 7 Attaching the Fly Sheet

 Lay the fly sheet out along the side of your tent.
 Ensure that you have the front and the back aligned correctly.
 Raise the fly sheet up and carefully draw it over the top of your tent.
 Do this slowly to avoid snagging the fly.
-Once the fly sheet is on top of your tent, you can now securely attach all of the PosibraceTM VelcroTM reinforcing points on the underside of the fly sheet around the corresponding poles as indicated in Figure 6.
-Now connect the hooks along the base of the fly to the corresponding ring around the base of the inner tent, as indicated in Figure 7.
+Once the fly sheet is on top of your tent, you can now securely attach all of the PosibraceTM VelcroTM reinforcing points on the underside of the fly sheet around the corresponding poles, see figure 6.
+Now connect the hooks along the base of the fly to the corresponding ring around the base of the inner tent, see figure 7.

-Assembly Instructions cont.
+Figure 7 Assembly Instructions cont.

-Step 8 Guy rope and peg out

-Ensure all guy ropes and peg points of the fly and tent are utilised.
-Make a loop (about 30 - 50cm long) with a slider on the end of the rope and peg out as far as possible from the tent, as indicated in Figure 8.
-Ensure all guy ropes are attached firmly and remain firm, as indicated in Figure 9.
+Step 8 Guy rope and peg out Ensure all guy ropes and peg points of the fly and tent are utilised.
+Make a loop (about 30 - 50cm long) with a slider on the end of the rope and peg out as far as possible from the tent, see figure 8.
+Ensure all guy ropes are attached firmly and remain firm, as indicated in figure 9.
 If required use remaining steel awning poles to set up front, side or rear awnings.

-PLEASE NOTE

-In severe conditions the tent should be dismantled
+PLEASE NOTE In severe conditions the tent should be dismantled